+1.1.
 Statement of General Policy on Health, Safety and Welfare

-Great Wilbraham Primary School believes that health and safety is paramount in all areas of its business activities.
+Great Wilbraham C of E Primary School believes that health and safety is paramount in all areas of its business activities.
 The School is committed to providing its employees with safe places of work that do not impact negatively on their health and well-being.
-Great Wilbraham Primary School is also committed to conducting its undertakings in such a way as to not adversely affect the health and safety of its pupils, parents staff, contractors, visitors or anyone else that could be negatively impacted by its school activities.
+Great Wilbraham C of E Primary School is also committed to conducting its undertakings in such a way as to not adversely affect the health and safety of its pupils, parents staff, contractors, visitors or anyone else that could be impacted by its school activities.